Type of Service: 2012

 Table 4.1b.
 The type of service received was associated with primary substance of abuse.

-- Detoxification services (excluding detoxification involving medication-assisted opioid therapy) accounted for 21 percent of all admissions—17 percent to free-standing residential, 3 percent to hospital inpatient, and 1 percent to ambulatory.
-Admissions for tranquilizers, opiates, and alcohol were more likely to receive a detoxification service than were all admissions (38 percent of tranquilizer admissions, 28 percent of opiate admissions, and 28 percent of alcohol admissions vs. 21 percent of all admissions).
+- Detoxification services accounted for 22 percent of all admissions—18 percent in free-standing residential, 3 percent in hospital inpatient, and 1 percent in ambulatory.
+Admissions for tranquilizers, alcohol, and opiates were more likely to receive a detoxification service than were all admissions (39 percent of tranquilizer admissions, 29 percent of alcohol admissions, and 28 percent of opiate admissions vs. 22 percent of all admissions).

-- Rehabilitation/residential treatment accounted for 17 percent of all admissions—9 percent to short-term, 7 percent to long-term, and less than 1 percent to hospital inpatient.
-Admissions for cocaine, methamphetamine/amphetamines, tranquilizers, and sedatives were more likely to receive rehabilitation/residential services than were all admissions (28 percent of cocaine
+- Rehabilitation/residential treatment accounted for 17 percent of all admissions—9 percent in short-term, 7 percent in long-term, and less than 1 percent in hospital inpatient.
+Admissions for cocaine, methamphetamine/amphetamines, and tranquilizers were more likely to receive rehabilitation/residential services than were all admissions (27 percent of cocaine

-admissions, 26 percent of methamphetamine/amphetamine admissions, 21 percent of tranquilizer admissions, and 18 percent of sedative admissions vs. 17 percent of all admissions).
+admissions, 26 percent of methamphetamine/amphetamine admissions, and 21 percent of tranquilizer admissions vs. 17 percent of all admissions).

-- Medication-assisted opioid therapy accounted for 6 percent of all admissions—5 percent to outpatient, 1 percent to detoxification, and less than 1 percent to residential.
+- Medication-assisted opioid therapy accounted for 6 percent of all admissions—5 percent in outpatient, 1 percent in detoxification, and less than 1 percent in residential.
 Medication-assisted opioid therapy was planned for about one-quarter (23 percent) of admissions for opiates.

 Table 4.3a.
 The type of service received was associated with the treatment referral source.

-- Admissions receiving an ambulatory service were more likely than all admissions to have been referred through the criminal justice system (49 percent of outpatient admissions and 44 percent of intensive outpatient admissions vs. 34 percent of all admissions).
+- Admissions receiving an ambulatory service were more likely than all admissions to have been referred through the criminal justice/DUI source (49 percent of outpatient admissions and 44 percent of intensive outpatient admissions vs. 34 percent of all admissions).